MIDFIELDR/midfieldr/docs/reference/toy_degree.md

 ## Format

-`data.table` with 65 rows and 4 columns keyed by student ID.
-The variables are:
+`data.table` with 93 rows and 4 columns keyed by student ID:

 - `mcid`: